-- Goals of the plan - □ Internal processes your company will activate in response to a security event - Clear roles, responsibilities, and levels of decision-making authority within your company - Communications and information sharing both inside and outside your company - A process to fix any identified weaknesses in your systems and controls - Derocedures for documenting and reporting security events and your company's response - A post mortem of what happened in the event of an incident, with a revision of your incident response plan and information security program based on what you learned.
+- ☐ Internal processes your company will activate in response to a security event - ☐ Clear roles, responsibilities, and levels of decision-making authority within your company - ☐ Communications and information sharing both inside and outside your company - ☐ A process to fix any identified weaknesses in your systems and controls - ☐ Procedures for documenting and reporting security events and your company's response - ☐ A post mortem of what happened in the event of an incident, with a revision of your incident response plan and information security program based on what you learned.

-9. REQUIRE YOUR QUALIFIED INDIVIDUAL TO REPORT TO BOARD OF DIRECTORS
+REQUIRE YOUR QUALIFIED INDIVIDUAL TO REPORT TO BOARD OF DIRECTORS

-□ They will need to submit a written report to your board of directors or a "senior officer responsible for your information security program" every year.
+They will need to submit a written report to your board o f directors or a "senior offic er responsible for your inf ormation security program" every year.